KMXV: Top 40 (1994–Present)

-Red, White, And Boom Annual Show
+Red, White and Boom

-KMXV produces an annual, day-long concert every year with the title "RED WHITE & BOOM".
-Artists such as Ashlee Simpson, Def Leppard, Melissa Etheridge, Maroon 5, Kelly Clarkson, Jesse McCartney, Destiny's Child, Daughtry, Pink, Nick Lachey, Bon Jovi, Jordin Sparks, and Lifehouse have performed.
-It has been running since 1996 when it starred the Spin Doctors, Dog's Eye View and Lisa Loeb.
+KMXV produces an annual, day-long concert every year with the title "Red White and Boom".
+Artists such as Ashlee Simpson, Def Leppard, Melissa Etheridge, Maroon 5, Kelly Clarkson, Jesse McCartney, Destiny's Child, Daughtry, P!NK, Nick Lachey, Bon Jovi, Jordin Sparks, and Lifehouse have performed.
+It has been running since 1996, when it starred the Spin Doctors, Dog's Eye View and Lisa Loeb.

 The concert was staged at the Sandstone Amphitheater in Bonner Springs, Kansas, although in 2011, the venue was changed to Worlds of Fun in Kansas City, Missouri.
-In 2012, "Red White & Boom" was held at Starlight Theatre on June 23.
+In 2012, "Red White and Boom" was held at Starlight Theatre on June 23.
 The following year, it was also held at Starlight Theatre on July 5, where the show was headlined by Carly Rae Jepsen.
-In 2014 Fall Out Boy led another successful year for Red White and Boom.
+In 2014, Fall Out Boy led another successful year for Red, White and Boom.